Tbrennan6/IcelandicNow/articles/2025-6-17_how-do-you-order-food-in-icelandic.md

 This question would only come up in a place that does combo meals, such as a fast food restaurant.
 You can get ahead of it by adding the adjective *stakur* before the item or adding the noun *máltíð* to the food item to form a combo, such as *ham­borg­ara­máltíð*.

-Another common question is whether you want the food *for here* or to go.
+Another common question is whether you want the food *for here* or *to go*.

 Example 4: Borða hér eða taka með?